 The following summary of the material terms of our securities is not intended to be a complete description of all of the rights and preferences of such securities.
-Because it is only a summary, it does not contain all of the information that may be important to you, and is qualified by reference to our Charter, the Bylaws, the A&R IRA and the Warrant Agreement, which are exhibits to the registration statement of which this prospectus is a part.
-We urge you to read each of the Charter, the Bylaws, the A&R IRA and the Warrant Agreement and the Warrant Agreement in their entirety for a complete description of the rights and preferences of our securities.
+Because it is only a summary, it does not contain all of the information that may be important to you, and is qualified by reference to our Charter, the Bylaws, the Investor Rights Agreement and the Warrant Agreement, which are exhibits to the registration statement of which this prospectus is a part.
+We urge you to read each of the Charter, the Bylaws, the Investor Rights Agreement and the Warrant Agreement in their entirety for a complete description of the rights and preferences of our securities.